 - Truck drivers must abide by Hours of Service restrictions which dictate how many hours they are allowed to drive in a certain period of time.
 The amount of driving and off-duty time must be kept track of in a driver’s log.

-- No driver can go on duty while having an alcohol concentration of 0.04 or greater.
+- No driver can go on duty with an alcohol concentration of 0.04 or greater.
 In addition, the regulations prohibit drivers from consuming alcohol four hours before driving.

-- There are other rules that must be followed before a commercial vehicle can be operated.
+- Other rules must be followed before a commercial vehicle can be operated.
 For instance, a trucker may not drive if he or she is too tired, drunk, knows that the vehicle is not in good working order, etc.

 - All drivers must be approved, certificated, and adequately trained to operate an 18-wheeler.
 They must also not have a record of certain criminal offenses.